microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Group?characteristic-value=gender$mixed
 ```

-For composite searches, Azure API for FHIR supports the following search parameter type pairings (the request above is an example of a Token, Token pairing):
+For composite searches, Azure API for FHIR supports the following search parameter type pairings (the request directly above is an example of a Token, Token pairing):
 + Reference, Token
 + Token, Date
 + Token, Number, Number